Ovilia/blog/_posts/2015-03-03-delete-as-in-javascript.md

 ---
-title: Delete as in JavaScript
+title: Delete As In JavaScript
 time: 2015.03.03 20:16:04
 layout: post
 tags: